-1.5 Improved Security and Confidentiality
+2.5 Improved Security and Confidentiality

-Security figures high on the list of problems encountered by some operators of relogue systems.
-In some systems, it is virtually non-existent and the unscrupulous quick to recognize this.
+Security figures high on the list of problems encountered by some operators of analogue systems.
+In some systems, it is virtually non-existent and the unscrupulous were quick to recognize this.
 With some of the "first generation" systems, it has been estimated that up to 20% of cellular phone calls are stolen.

-Extensive measures have been taken, when specifying the GSM system, to
+Extensive measures have been taken, when specifying the GSM system, to substantially increase security with regard to both call theft and equipment theft.

-GSM, both the Mobile equipment (ME) and Mobile Subscriber are identified.
-The bas a unique number coded into it when its is manufactured.
-This can be checked a database every time the mobile makes a call to validate the actual equipment.
-Subscriber is authenticated by use of a smart card known as a Subscriber Identity (SIM) again this allows the network to check an MS subscriber against a for authentication.
+With GSM, both the Mobile equipment (ME) and Mobile Subscriber are identified.
+The ME has a unique number coded into it when its is manufactured.
+This can be checked against a database every time the mobile makes a call to validate the actual equipment.
+The subscriber is authenticated by use of a smart card known as a Subscriber Identity Module (SIM) again this allows the network to check an MS subscriber against a database for authentication.

-cost also offers the capability to encrypt all signaling over the air interface.
-Different costs of encryption are available to meet different subscriber/country requirements.
+GSM also offers the capability to encrypt all signaling over the air interface.
+Different levels of encryption are available to meet different subscriber/country requirements.

-authentication processes for both the ME and subscriber, together with the experimentation and the digital encoding of the air interface signal, it makes it very difficult casual "hacker" to listen-in to personal calls.
+With authentication processes for both the ME and subscriber, together with the encryption and the digital encoding of the air interface signal, it makes it very difficult for the casual "hacker" to listen-in to personal calls.

-of information being transmitted to/from the MS/base site on a different again making it very difficult for an observer (hacker) to follow/listen to a call [3].
+In addition to this, the GSM air interface supports frequency hopping, this entails each "burst" of information being transmitted to/from the MS/base site on a different frequency again making it very difficult for an observer (hacker) to follow/listen to a specific call [3].